bdickason/bdickason.com/posts/write-things-down.md

 There is a cost to writing, but the benefits to your team are huge.
 You'll see better collaboration, fewer re-opened decisions, and an overall decrease in meetings/chat volume.

-There's a reason that industry experts such as [Paul Graham](http://www.paulgraham.com/articles.html) or [Andrew Chen](https://andrewchen.co/) have been able to grow large audiences with their writing.
+There's a reason that people such as [Paul Graham](http://www.paulgraham.com/articles.html) or [Andrew Chen](https://andrewchen.co/) have been able to grow large audiences with their writing.
 It lives on beyond any conversation, e-mail thread, or presentation/pitch.

 You can have the same effect on your team/company.